zeroc-ice/ice-builder-ant/README.md

 ## Build Instructions

-Use the following command to build the Ice Builder for Ant jar file (`ant-ice.jar`):
+Use the following command to build the Ice Builder for Ant jar file (`ant-ice-4.0.0.jar`):

 ```shell
   $ ./gradlew build